somaz94/k8s-namespace-sync/README.md

 - Labels and annotations from the source resources are preserved in synced resources
 - When the NamespaceSync CR is deleted, all synced resources are automatically cleaned up
 - Finalizer ensures proper cleanup of synced resources before CR deletion

+### Resource Filtering
+- Supports both include and exclude patterns for ConfigMaps and Secrets
+- Uses glob pattern matching (e.g., "*" for any characters)
+- Include patterns specify which resources to sync
+- Exclude patterns specify which resources to skip
+- If both include and exclude patterns are specified, exclude takes precedence
+- Patterns are matched against resource names
+- Can be combined with namespace targeting and exclusion

 ## Verification